ServerMonkey/vmh/README.md

 * `erase-net <DOMAIN>` : Erases all virtual networks defined in a domain template XML, not the deployed domain.
 Use this if there are no more domains that require a certain network.
-Or use it if you made changes to a networks XML file, in the `IMMUTABLE/networks` folder.
+Or use it if you made changes to a networks XML template.
 Then reimport the network via 'import-...' or 'env-deploy' .
   Remember domains that where active during deletion of a network, require a full shutdown and start, to reload the new network settings.
 * `export-copy <DESTINATION> <DOMAIN>` : 'shutdown', export the domain, XML and an exact disk copy.
 Will not strip snapshots or old disk data.
 Largest file.
   Only recommended if image is already compressed.
 Most compatible.